-Suzanne Methot is the author of the non-fiction book Legacy: Trauma, Story, and Indigenous Healing (ECW Press, 2019).
-She is also the co-author of the Grade 11 textbook Aboriginal Beliefs, Values, and Aspirations (Goodminds/Pearson Canada, 2011) and a contributor to Scholastic Canada’s Take Action series of classroom resource books.
-Suzanne facilitates professional development sessions for the education, health care, environmental, and arts and culture sectors, and is a speaker on various topics including human rights, Indigenous literatures, Indigenous worldviews, Indigenous approaches to health and wellness, intergenerational trauma, and decolonization.
-She also works as an editor, curriculum writer, and in program development for the education, health care, and museum sectors, and facilitates change-making sessions for staff teams and program participants.
+Suzanne Methot is the author of the non-fiction book Legacy: Trauma, Story, and Indigenous Healing (ECW Press, 2019), co-author of the Grade 11 textbook Aboriginal Beliefs, Values, and Aspirations (Goodminds/Pearson Canada, 2011), and a contributor to Scholastic’s Take Action series of elementary classroom resource books.
+She is a social historian and speaker on human rights, pedagogy, Indigenous literatures, Indigenous worldviews, Indigenous approaches to health and wellness, trauma- and healing-informed practice, and decolonization.
+Suzanne also works as an editor, curriculum writer, and in program development for the education, health care, and museum sectors, and facilitates change-making sessions for staff teams and program participants.

 Suzanne has lectured on Indigenous literatures at the University of Toronto’s School of Continuing Education, and was a guest lecturer in the Journalism program at the First Nations Technical Institute at Tyendinaga Mohawk Territory.
-She has also been a guest speaker/presenter and panel moderator for the Tamarack Institute, Toronto Reference Library, Ryerson University, the Ontario Institute for Studies in Education, the University of Toronto, the Ontario Library Association Super Conference, the Art Gallery of Ontario, the Royal Ontario Museum, the Hot Docs Film Festival teacher professional development conference, and the Halton District School Board’s 2018 Human Rights Symposium.
+She has also been a guest speaker, presenter, and panel moderator at the Tamarack Institute, Columbia University, Toronto Reference Library, Ryerson University, the Ontario Institute for Studies in Education, the University of Toronto, the Ontario Library Association Super Conference, the Art Gallery of Ontario, the Royal Ontario Museum, the Hot Docs Film Festival teacher professional development conference, and the Halton District School Board’s 2018 Human Rights Symposium.
 In 2016, Suzanne was featured in a CBC Radio One documentary on National Indigenous Peoples Day.

 Suzanne’s fiction, non-fiction, and poetry has been published in various anthologies, and her feature articles, guest columns, and reviews have appeared in the Toronto Star, The Globe and Mail, Quill & Quire, Windspeaker, and Canadian Geographic.
 In 2014, Suzanne was nominated for the K.M.
 Hunter Artist Award for Literature.

-Born in Vancouver in 1968 and raised in Peace River, Alberta — which is known as Sagitawa (“where the rivers meet”) in the Nehiyawak language — Suzanne is a Nehiyaw iskwêw/ayahkwêw of mixed Indigenous and European heritage.
+Born in Vancouver in 1968 and raised in Peace River, Alberta — which is known as Sagitawa (“where the rivers meet”) in the Nehiyawak language — Suzanne is Asiniwachi Nehiyaw (Rocky Mountain Cree) of mixed Indigenous and European heritage.
 She lived for 29 years in Wendat–Haudenosaunee–Anishinabeg territory in Toronto, and now makes her home on the unceded territory of the Snuneymuxw Nation in British Columbia.

-Suzanne is currently working on a series of children’s books and on a novel set in northern Alberta.
+Suzanne is currently working on a series of books for children and youth, and on a novel set in northern Alberta.
 She is represented by Stephanie Sinclair of the Transatlantic Agency.